medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 ## Transmitting credentials

-When it comes time get a username and password on to a device or to a remote user, be sure to use mediums that are secure.
+When it comes time get a username and password onto a device or to a remote user, be sure to use mediums that are secure.
 One of the main concerns is credentials being found long after they were sent.
 * A best practice is for the sender to add a credential to a shared password manager.
 The person receiving the credentials can then securely open the password manager.
 * If no password manager is available, consider sending the password via [One Time Secret](https://onetimesecret.com/)
 * To send credentials in to many CHWs, consider using [token login](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in-token-login).